Dealing with Defamation of Your Business: Can You Sue?

 Another example would be marketing tactics from competitors to deliberately undermine your business through negative advertising campaigns.
 Competitors can choose to do this by deliberately targeting your business and asserting their superiority over your products or services.

-The most recent case of Singtel and Gushcloud serves to illustrate this.
+The 2015 case of Singtel and Gushcloud serves to illustrate this.
 Even though the case did not proceed to litigation and defamation claims, it highlights another potential area for defamation against your business.

 In more extreme cases, your business can also be sued for defamation if statements made during advertising campaigns are made negligently and deemed to be defamatory.
 Hence, it is important to understand defamation in the context of your business, and how such cases can be avoided or managed.